-The application period for Fall 2017 interns for our DC office is currently open.
-To apply for Fall 2017 internship opportunities, please send a cover letter, resume, and writing sample (500-word limit) to Eleni Angelides at Eleni.Angelides@mail.house.gov.
+The application period for Spring 2018 interns for our DC office is currently open.
+To apply for Spring 2018 internship opportunities, please send a cover letter, resume, and writing sample (500-word limit) to Eleni Angelides at Eleni.Angelides@mail.house.gov.

 How to apply

-The application period for Summer 2017 interns for our District Office is currently closed.
-To apply for Fall 2017 internship opportunities, please send a cover letter and resume to Krys Shaw, Deputy District Director, at Krys.Shaw@mail.house.gov.
+The application period for the Chicago Spring 2018 internship is currently open.
+Positions are limited and interviews are currently underway.
+To apply, please send a cover letter and resume to Krys Shaw, Deputy District Director, at Krys.Shaw@mail.house.gov.